Criminal Behaviour Orders

 An order can be imposed after a conviction where:-

-– the court considers making the order will help in preventing the offender from engaging in such behaviour.
+- and the court considers making the order will help in preventing the offender from engaging in such behaviour.

 The conditions of an order can be restrictive (for example preventing someone from having an open container of alcohol in public, or from going to a particular area) or they can positively require someone to do something (for example to attend alcohol counselling)

-The prohibitions conferred by a CBO can be overly restrictive, and even interfere unfairly with someone’s human rights.
+The prohibitions conferred by a CBO can be overly restrictive and even interfere unfairly with someone’s human rights.
 It is very important to robustly challenge the making of such an order (and the conditions contained within it) because a CBO can be ordered to apply for an indefinite period of time.
-In the case of someone under 18, there is a maximum 3 year limit.
+In the case of someone under 18, there is a maximum 3-year limit.

 In some cases, the conditions of a CBO may become unworkable.
 Alternatively, it may be arguable that enough time has passed so as to make the order unnecessary.
 In these circumstances, there is a power to apply to the court to have the order discharged, or varied.
 We can make the argument in court on your behalf in the strongest terms.

 In the event of a breach of CBO, the penalties can be severe.
 The maximum sentence is five years imprisonment.
 Please contact us for free advice if you have been accused of breach, or wish to discuss the conditions of your existing CBO.

 Find Out More About Criminal Behaviour Orders

 Please contact Craghill & Tuckers Criminal Defence Solicitors in Brighton to learn more about criminal behaviour orders